blackberry/BlackBerry-Communication-Services-Examples/Whiteboard/README.md

 ![BlackBerry Spark Communications Services](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/resources/images/bnr-bbm-enterprise-sdk-title.png)
 # Whiteboard for Android

-The Whiteboard app demonstrations how you can share arbitrary data in a BlackBerry Spark Communications Services chat.
-This example builds on the [Quick Start](../QuickStart/README.md) example that demonstrates how you can authenticate with the Spark SDK using the [Identity Provider](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/html/identityManagement.html) of your application.
+The Whiteboard example demonstrations how you can share arbitrary data in a BlackBerry Spark Communications Services chat.
+This example builds on the [Quick Start](../QuickStart/README.md) example that demonstrates how you can authenticate the BlackBerry Spark Communications Services with user authentication disabled while using the BlackBerry Key Management Service.

 <br>